 *Startup costs:50% of the qualified startup costs paid or incurred, but limited to the greater of (1) $500 or (2) the lesser of (a) $250 for each non-highly compensated employee who is eligible to participate in the plan or (b) $5,000.
 Qualified startup costs (1) In general “qualified startup costs” is ordinary and necessary expenses of an eligible employer which are paid or incurred in connection with -- (i) the establishment or administration of an eligible employer plan, or (ii) the retirement-related education of employees with respect to such plan.
 (2) Plan must have at least 1 participant: would not apply if plan does not have at least 1 employee eligible to participate who is not a highly compensated employee.
 Information about the SECURE Act is educational only and provided with the understanding that Principal® is not rendering legal, accounting, investment advice or tax advice.
 You should consult with appropriate counsel or other financial professionals on all matters pertaining to legal, tax, investment or accounting obligations and requirements.

 *Recordkeeping-fee:Fees paid by the business owner are billed quarterly.
 Fees paid by participants are deducted monthly from participant accounts.
-Participant fees are charged if there is a $100 account balance, regardless of whether the participant is active or inactive.
-Custodial and investment fees are charged against participating employees’ accounts (those vary by investment and range from 0.05% – 0.75%, as of May 1, 2020).
-If the business owner chooses to work with a financial professional, their fee is also additional and may be billed to the business owner or deducted from participant accounts.
+Participant fees are charged if there is at least a $100 account balance, regardless of whether the participant is active or inactive.
+Custodial and investment fees are charged against participating employees’ accounts (those vary by investment and range from 0.03% to 0.94%, as of July 31, 2021).
+If the business owner chooses to work with a financial professional and/or TPA, their fees are separate and may be billed to the business owner.
+Financial professional fees may be deducted from participant accounts.

 *What’s included: Plan costs are billed quarterly.
 Custodial and investment fees are charged against participating employees’ accounts (those vary by investment and range from 0.03% to 0.94%, as of July 31, 2021).
 If the business owner chooses to work with a financial professional and/or TPA, their fees are separate and may be billed to the business owner.
 Financial professional fees may be deducted from participant accounts.